VedaNiks/VedaNiks.github.io/index.md

 ## Hobbies
 I'm very fond of trekking.
 In my spare time I like to play chess, read books.
 I'm learning Japanese.
-I also like collect quotes, you can check it out [here](/quotes.md)
+I also like to collect quotes, you can check it out [here](/quotes.md)